isaiaholadapo/api-geodatabase/index.md

-We are building a REST API that can be used to update a geospatial database, using flask restful we will perform basic CRUD(create, read, update and delete) operations on spatial data.
-It's recommended that readers should know how to create a geospatial database, you can click here to learn how to create a geodatabase using flask, PostgreSQL and Postgis.
+We are building a REST API that can be used to update a geospatial database.
+Using flask restful, we will perform basic CRUD(create, read, update and delete) operations on spatial data.
+It is recommended that readers should know how to create a geospatial database.
+You can click here to learn how to create a geodatabase using flask, PostgreSQL and Postgis.

 In this tutorial, we will learn how to create, read, update and delete spatial data from a geospatial database using flask_restful.
-We will be converting the code in this tutorial to API, so that accepts a request from different apps such as mobile app, web-app and desktop app.
+We will be converting the code in this [tutorial](https://www.section.io/engineering-education/how-to-create-a-geoserver-and-geodatabase/) to API, so that it can accept a request from different apps such as mobile apps, web-apps and desktop apps.

 ### Table of Contents
 - [Prerequisites](#prerequisites)